Midland, Texas: State and federal representation

 Midland is represented in the US Senate by John Cornyn and Ted Cruz and in the US House of Representatives by August Pfluger.
 Midland residents are represented in the Texas Senate by Republican Kevin Sparks, District 31.
 Midland has been represented in the Texas House of Representatives by Republican Tom Craddick, the former Speaker from District 82, since 1969.
 Craddick is the longest serving representative in the history of the Texas House and the longest serving incumbent state legislator in the United States.

 Education

 Colleges and universities

 Midland is the home of Midland College (MC), which offers over 50 programs of study for associate degrees and certificates to more than 6,000 students who enroll each semester.
 MC offers programs in health sciences, information technology, and aviation, including a professional pilot training program.
 MC is one of only three community colleges in Texas approved to offer a bachelor's degree in applied technology.
 Dr. Damon Kennedy is MC's president.

 Midland is home to the Texas Tech University Health Sciences Center Permian Basin Campus's physician assistant program, on the MC campus.
 The entry-level graduate program awards a Master of Physician Assistant Studies following 27 months of intensive academic and clinical training.

+All of Midland County except for the Greenwood community is in the service area of Midland College.
+All of Martin County is in the service area of Howard County Junior College District.